gerrit-coder/test/gerrit/README.md

 #### Getting a Default Configuration

-If you don't have a `gerrit.config` file yet, you can:
+If you don't have a `etc/gerrit.config` file yet, you can:

 1. **Let Gerrit initialize first** (temporarily comment out the bind mount in `docker-compose.yml`):
    ```bash